 Enrolling in part B is your choice.
 You can sign up for Part B anytime during a 7-month period that begins 3 months before you turn 65.

-Visit the Your Medicare Coverage database.
+Visit the Medicare Part B website.

 Call your Medicare Carrier about bills and services.